-A version string consists of one or more version parts, separated with dots.
+A version string consists of one or more version parts, separated by dots.

-Each version part is itself parsed as a sequence of four parts:
+Each version part is parsed as a sequence of four parts:

-A few special parsing rules are applied for backwards compatibility and readability:
+A few special parsing rules are applied for backward compatibility and readability:

 1.5.0.*is the same as